EthanSLin/Comfort-Food-Bias-Analysis/README.md

 # Cleaning and EDA

-After we dropped the columns we weren't using, we replaced the 'nutrition' column with columns for each of the nutritional contents listed.
+After we dropped the columns we weren't using and converting the 'ingredient' and 'nutrition' columns from strings into lists of strings, we replaced the 'nutrition' column with columns for each of the nutritional contents listed.
 Then, using this nutritional info, we calculated a nutrition score for each recipe.

 ![alt text](https://www.fda.gov/files/nfl-howtounderstand-labeled.png)